New rule tightens worker classification standards; Uber, Lyft say their drivers won’t be affected

 The U.S. Chamber of Commerce is considering challenging the rule in court, said Marc Freedman, the chamber’s vice president of workplace policy.

 Freedman said the new guidelines make it difficult for companies to know whether they are giving enough importance to any of the six criteria.
-He said it will depend on how aggressively the Labor Department decides to implement the rule but the structure is biased towards classifying workers as employees.
+He said it will depend on how aggressively the Labor Department decides to implement the rule, but the structure is biased toward classifying workers as employees.

-“It leaves employers in the dark about whether they made the right decision,” Freedman said in an interview with AP.
+“It leaves employers in the dark about whether they made the right decision,” Freedman said in an interview with The Associated Press.
 “The only time they can be confident is if they call a worker an employee.”

 The rule does not carry the same weight as laws passed by Congress or state legislatures.
 Instead, it offers an interpretation of who should qualify for protections under the 1938 Fair Labor Standards Act.

-Financial markets appeared to shrug off news of the new rule.
-Shares of Uber and Lyft, which dropped 10% and 12% respectively when the administration unveiled the proposed rules in October 2022, edged higher Tuesday while the major averages ticked lower.
+Financial markets appeared to shrug off news of the new rule Tuesday.
+Shares of Uber gained 2.2%, while Lyft slipped about 0.5%.
+When the administration unveiled the proposed rules in October 2022, they dropped 10% and 12% respectively.